 Many people associate forgery with the creation of fake documents or signing someone else’s name on a check.
 However, the definition of the offense under North Carolina law is complex and encompasses a much wider range of criminal activities.
 Plus, forgery is almost always charged as a felony, so you could be facing a lengthy term of incarceration, fines, restitution, and other penalties.
 Your best strategy for fighting an arrest for forgery starts with retaining a Charlotte forgery defense lawyer to represent your interests.

-At Randall & Stump, PLLC, our approach to defending a criminal case revolves around the basic concept that you’re presumed innocent and the prosecution must prove your guilt beyond a reasonable doubt.
+At Randall & Stump, Criminal Defense Attorneys, our approach to defending a criminal case revolves around the basic concept that you’re presumed innocent and the prosecution must prove your guilt beyond a reasonable doubt.
 This is a heavy burden, and our Charlotte white-collar crime attorneys strive to make sure the prosecution doesn’t meet it.
 To schedule a free and confidential consultation of your case, contact us today at (980) 237-4579.

 North Carolina Law is Tough on Forgery Cases